 Thus, you would incur two foreign exchange fees in the process.
 Since the AED is pegged to the USD at a rate of 1 USD = 3.6725 AED, bid-ask currency spreads are usually tight, reducing currency conversion fees.

-The drawback of the local market is that you are limited to the 122 stocks available to trade there, many of which are tightly correlated with the UAE’s economic fortunes.
-Thus if you want to diversify your wealth worldwide, the best way is to invest overseas or pick an export-oriented company.
+The drawback of the local market is that you are limited to the +120 stocks available to trade there, many of which are tightly correlated with the UAE’s economic fortunes.
+Thus, if you want to diversify your wealth worldwide, the best way is to invest overseas or pick an export-oriented company.

 Accessing UAE equities as a foreigner

-If you want to buy a specific UAE company, the best way would be to get in touch with one of the local exchange members.
+If you want to buy a specific UAE company, the best way would be to contact one of the local exchange members.
 The drawback is that you may have to incur foreign exchange fees.

 The Bottom Line